JillyCS15/sock-validator/README.md

 Given a user wants to check each instance of class ```dbo:Country``` in DBpedia has a label and description property.
 Then, he finds out the properties he should check out, that are ```rdfs:label``` for a label property and ```rdfs:comment``` for a description property they used.

-1. First of all, we have to prepare a Python file to run all the codes.
-I recommend to use a Python Notebook file.
+1. First of all, we have to download the Python notebook file in the repository.

 2. Create an instance of a completeness pattern from [here](https://sock.cs.ui.ac.id/pattern/).
 Based on the use case, we choose a label and description completeness pattern.
 Here is the instantiation of its pattern using a manual approach.
 The shapes should be stored in ```shapes_graph``` variable.
     ```